 - Bill Clinton: At the second episode's credits, who happens to look like a character designed by Mike Judge.

-- Brawn Hilda: The two female wrestlers in the second part.
-Apparently stated to be a Take That against American gender equality.
+- Brawn Hilda: The two female wrestlers Pronin leads the mafia men to.
+Apparently stated to be a Take That! against American gender equality.

 - Explosions in Space

-- Oh Crap: The male ballerina's faced when he realizes he's going to have to catch Pronin, who is built like (and probably weighs about the same as) a T-34, is this all over.
+- Oh, Crap!: The male ballerina's face when he realizes he's going to have to catch Pronin, who is built like (and probably weighs about the same as) a T-34, is this all over.

-- Wholesome(?)
-Crossdresser / Paper-Thin Disguise: In Episode 4, Pronin mugs a ballet dancer for her leotard and tutu to go undercover.
+- Paper-Thin Disguise/Wholesome Crossdresser: Pronin mugs a ballet dancer for her leotard and tutu to go undercover.
 Even though she's a good 150 pounds or so slimmer than he is, it fits perfectly.